 Use keywords.
 Keywords are how searchers find you, so you can see that using descriptive, specific keywords can help get more blog readers to your site.
 Don’t overload your post, one or two keywords or phrases are fine.
 Use it within your title, your headline, and in your actual post.
-For example, my keyword is “starting a blog.”
+For example, my keyword is “get more blog readers.”

 Bonus Tip: Google Adwords Keyword Planner is a free tool that can help you find what keywords readers use in searches.
 You need to sign up for Adwords, but the planner is free.

 Learn at least a little about SEO.
 Keywords are important, but there are other things to learn about SEO (Search Engine Optimization) that can help your blog be search-friendly.
-There are many resources out there, including this post from Sara Downey Robinson, who conducted the session on SEO at Blogfest.
+Here is a post I wrote about SEO for beginners.

 Bonus Tip: You can change the URL of your post so that it is clear, concise, and contains your keyword.
 In WordPress, this is at the top of your edit post page, right under the title.